 Health Insurance

-Guaranteed-Issue Plans Including COBRA & HIPAA
+Guaranteed-Issue Plans Including COBRA & Mini-COBRA

 This section addresses guaranteed-issue plans available in Florida.
 It should be noted that certain states (Massachusetts, Maine, New Jersey, New York, Vermont and Washington) have further requirements for insurance companies to provide guaranteed-issue coverage.